What Attorneys Can Charge For Probate & What We Charge

 N.R.S.
 150.060(2)(d) allows for "any other method approved by the court pursuant to a request in the initial petition for appointment of the personal representative."
 This could include a contingency fee in the case of competing wills.
 (For example, Beautiful Young Woman and Adult Daughter each claim to have the authentic will of Old Man.
 In such a case it would be possible that the attorneys for each side would take the probate on a contingency fee basis.
 For example, Adult Daughter might claim that the earlier will leaving everything to her is the only valid will and that the later will leaving everything to Beautiful Young Woman was the result of undue influence or Old Man's dementia.)

-Notice that N.R.S.
+N.R.S.
 150.060 talks about "ordinary service."
 N.R.S.
 150.061 allows extra fees for "extraordinary services."
 Examples of "extraordinary services" listed in N.R.S.
 150.061(6) include, "without limitation," sale of real or personal property, operating a decedent's business, participating in litigation related to the estate, securing a loan for the estate, and estate tax work.

 Under an hourly fee agreement there is no need to distinguish between "ordinary services" and "extraordinary service."
 There are very few Nevada cases defining what are "extraordinary services."